Yellow Plum Sorbet -Easy Yellow Plum Recipe

-Yellow plums, otherwise known as golden plum, mirabelle plum or just mirabelles are grown exclusively in the Lorraine region of France.
-You can bake them into a pie, a tart, or a galette, or can them into jam and jelly.
+Yellow plums, golden plums, mirabelle plums, or just mirabelles are grown exclusively in the Lorraine region of France.
+You can bake them into a pie, a tart, or a galette, or can jam and jelly.
 They are incredibly difficult to find in the US, but a few growers have taken to growing them

 This is a nice, elegant, light dessert to serve with a slice of pound cake or a shortbread cookie, perhaps.
 It’s a bit tart and a bit sweet in the perfect balance.